How To Create Beautiful Organic Essential Oil Scent Blends For Natural Soy Candles

 Where can you use essential oils for scenting?

-We use our organic essential oil blends in natural candles, wax melts, massage oils, body mists, bath salts, natural perfumes and more.
+We use our organic essential oil blends in natural scented soy candles, reed diffusers, wax melts, massage oils, body mists, bath salts, natural perfumes and more.
 You can create your own blends and also use them in diffusers, vaporisers, humidifiers, direct inhalation, baths and the list goes on.

 Before getting started, just a word of caution if you are pregnant, might be pregnant or suffering from an illness or chronic condition.
 Please make sure the essential oils you use are suitable and will do you no harm.
 Do your research, play it safe and if you’re unsure, not confident or something inside you says ‘no’, don’t use it.